 One year course.

-The BA (Hons) top-up in Collaborative Theatre degree is designed to ensure students become reactive to the industry's ever-changing landscape, championing skills which will allow the students to collaborate in order to create, market and produce their own professional work.
 Students will become lateral thinkers, widening their approaches to problem solving and gaining an ability to form and articulate their own opinions, that will shape their future artistic practice.
 In choosing this course you will join an established Performing Arts department known for its industry-facing, research-informed and practice-led provision.

 You will have the opportunity to study with industry professionals in the field, thereby gaining insights, experience and knowledge in order to develop your own collaborative practice, industry skills and networks.
 Embedded digital learning activities will further support your development as a collaborative practitioner and independent artist, helping you to develop additional skills in digital interaction and supporting flexible and innovative approaches to learning.
 Students will benefit from innovative and collaborative teaching.